2017100898/2017100898/README.md

 ## About Me
 [![Solved.ac](https://mazassumnida.wtf/api/mini/generate_badge?boj=mymelody)](https://solved.ac/mymelody)

 * Nice to meet you!
-I'm Hyewon Park, a developer with a strong desire to contribute to society through technology.
+I'm Hye Won Park, a developer with a strong desire to contribute to society through technology :))
 * I'm currently studying artificial intelligence at Kyung Hee University.
-* I have a interest in network analysis, Graph Neural Networks (GNN), and app development.
+* I have a interest in network analysis, graph neural networks (GNN), and app development.

 ## Educations
 * M.S. in Department of Artificial Intelligence, Kyung Hee University, 2022.09 - Present.